Me Myself and I (De La Soul song): Critical reception

 Jerry Smith from Music Week wrote, "Hot dance band of the moment, De La Soul issue this engagingly loping track from their much acclaimed album, 3 Feet High and Rising.
 And its strong beat and rhythmic rap is sure to take it high chartwards."

 Music video

 The video, directed by Charles Stone III, stages the group in a satirical classroom where a disciplinarian teacher pushes rap clichés that De La Soul rejects, underscoring the song’s theme of individuality.
 It includes cameos by A Tribe Called Quest’s Q-Tip and Ali Shaheed Muhammad.

 Ali Shaheed Muhammad and Q-Tip from A Tribe Called Quest appear in the video.
-Ali is the one who writes "De La Sucks" on the boys' bathroom wall and Q-Tip appears when Pos says Black is Black.
+Ali is the one who writes "De La Sucks" on the boys' bathroom wall and Q-Tip appears when Q-Tip says Black is Black.